 I'm a computer scientist, free software hacker and GNU maintainer, living somewhere in or around Paris, France.
 Born in another country, I have developed a strong aversion to the very idea of a nation and every flag.

-Thirty-something, I don't eat meat, I've quit smoking, I got rid of my car and I'm very happy no longer having one.
+Thirty-something, I don't eat meat, I've quit smoking cigarettes, I got rid of my car and I'm very happy no longer having one.

 I'm a scientific rationalist and an Atheist.

 More information about who I am and what I do.

 This page explains how you can write me or meet me.